-Figure 1: Location of the study region in Haiti: Satellite image view of Haiti (by © ESRI), with study region highlighted by the hillshade.
-See also location of the 2010 and 2021 epicenters, and the major cities (see also 'C.-P.' for Camp-Perrin and 'M.' for Maniche) by hit by those two events.
+Figure 1.
+Location of the study region in Haiti: satellite image view of Haiti (© ESRI), with study region highlighted by the hillshade.
+See also location of the 2010 and 2021 epicenters, as well as the major cities (see also "C.-P." for Camp-Perrin and "M." for Maniche) hit by those two events.
 Outlines of major faults are shown as well as the indication of the approximate paths of Hurricane Matthew in October 2016 and of Hurricane Grace in August 2021.
-Landslides mapped by Harp et al. (2016) are shown by light violet polygons, and recently mapped landslides triggered in August 2021 are outlined in dark red See also location of the zone presented in Fig. 2.
+Landslides mapped by Harp et al. (2016) are shown by light-violet polygons, and recently mapped landslides triggered in August 2021 are outlined in dark red.
+See also location of the zone presented in Fig. 2.